Potato Root Nematodes

 Potato Root Nematodes, Potato Cyst Nematodes, Golden Cyst Eelworm, Yellow Cyst Eelworm, White Cyst Eelworm

 Potato Root Nematodes are tiny, worm-like creatures that live in the soil.
 They're microscopic and can't be seen with the human eye.
 Potato Root Nematodes target the roots of plants found in Solanaceae; such as potatoes and tomatoes.
 In agriculture, they can cause severe yield losses when infestations are left unchecked.
 The nematodes can build up in the soil over the years, making it difficult to grow the desired crops successfully.
 The main symptoms are similar to those produced by plants which have undergone water stress.
 The first symptoms usually noticed are leaf yellowing and wilting.
 White spherical cysts develop on the roots, which eventually turn dark brown.
 Each cyst can contain up to 600 eggs.
 Infestations can spread quickly for this reason.
+In the UK, the two species of Potato Eelworm likely to occur in gardens are the golden/ yellow cyst eelworm or the white cyst eelworm.
+These can be distinguished by the cyst colour.
+A hand lens may be required to determine the cyst colour.

 Attack the rooting systems of Potatoes and other plants in Solanaceae.